 The Concern: Itchiness, Funguses, and Odor

-For Itchiness Foot itchiness is generally caused by a fungus (think: athlete's foot) or skin condition like eczema.
+Foot itchiness is generally caused by a fungus (think: athlete's foot) or a skin condition like eczema.
 “For most patients who come to me with a fungus issue, a simple treatment with a prescription antifungal cream twice a day for two weeks is all they need,” says Dr. Jaber.
-In the case of eczema, a patient will likely be dealing with flare-ups on other parts of the body, too, and a dermatologist will be able to get to the root cause and triggers (be it stress, food sensitivities, or more) for longer term management.
+In the case of eczema, a patient will likely be dealing with flare-ups on other parts of the body, too, and a dermatologist will be able to get to the root cause and triggers (be it stress, food sensitivities, or more) for longer-term management.

 "Nail funguses often come back after treatment, and the treatment process, when taken orally and with topical application, is long," warns Dr. Jaber.
 "It takes three months of antifungal medication and a year of topical medication for a full course."
 Results from lasers, meanwhile, will not be visible until the affected part of the nail grows out, which could take months.